 At the local and regional level, he has and continues to serve on many organizational boards and community-based committees such as the United Confederation of Taíno Peoples (UCTP); International Indian Treaty Council; Indigenous Portal; Caribbean Amerindian Development Organization (CADO); Caribbean Organization of Indigenous Peoples (COIP); Indigenous Peoples Day NYC Coordinating Committee; Peoples Climate March NYC, Indigenous Organizing Committee, 2014; Peoples Climate March, Washington D.C., Indigenous Organizing Committee, 2017; Indigenous Peoples March, Washington D.C., 2019 Organizing Committee; NGO Committee on the Rights of Indigenous Peoples; Friends of Brook Park, and others.

-His trail-blazing artwork and music continues to have international appeal and his 1994 album, Dance of the Mountain people was the first full-length traditional style, indigenous Taíno music recording to ever be released.
+His trail-blazing artwork and music continue to have international appeal and his 1994 album, Dance of the Mountain people was the first full-length traditional style, indigenous Taíno music recording to ever be released.
 Borrero has appeared on radio, television, and film.
 He was a host and producer on WBAI's Circle of Red Nations 1998-2000, part of the Pacifica Broadcasting Network.
-His views have been quoted in the NY Times, The Guardian, National Geographic News, Indian Country Today, and other prominent news media publications.
+He's been quoted in the NY Times, Mother Jones, Wall Street Journal, The Guardian, Smithsonian Magazine; YES!, National Geographic News, Indian Country Today, and other prominent news media publications.

 Resume or CV available upon request

 Roberto Múkaro Borrero

 Kayiwa International University, Kampala, Uganda, 2013

 Comité Noviembre, 2013